Photo by Annie Spratt on Unsplash

 At GDC, Erik Smith gave an insightful talk in his session on “Three Technology Trends that will Shape the Next Generation of Gaming” that explored how each of the above points will change the scope of mobile gaming.

-As you can see, we’ve been busy trying to get these projects ready and in front of you in time for GDC.
-We look forward on giving regular updates to our Vulkan tutorials, and new tooling studio over the next couple of months.
+As you can see, we’ve been busy creating all these projects.
+We look forward on giving regular updates to our Vulkan tutorials, Mobile Studio and other mobile gaming related projects over the next couple of months.